 Creation out of nothing is not thought by the Bible.
 If God created the universe, He created it out of Himself, out of His own resources, energies or powers, which have generated something else.
 Nothing comes out of nothing, and God can be seen as the most original source of existence.

-Theophilus of Antioch was the first Christian writer to give explicit arguments in favour of the doctrine of creatio ex nihilo which van Bavel usefully summarises as follows:
+Theophilus of Antioch was the first Christian writer to give explicit arguments in favor of the doctrine of creatio ex nihilo which van Bavel usefully summarises as follows:

 “1) If not only God but matter also were uncreated, as held by the Platonists, God would no longer be the creator of everything and the only Lord; 2) If matter were uncreated and unchanging, it would be equal to the immutable God;